 Tulane offers both merit- and need-based aid programs.
 All admitted students are considered for merit-based scholarships, and the review process is need-blind.
 Several need-based aid awards and programs are also available through our Office of Financial Aid.
 Though those need-based aid awards are usually reserved for U.S. Citizens and Residents, they do have a section for international students with more resources.

-As an incoming freshman, international student, you are considered for all merit-based scholarships, independent of your ability to pay for tuition.
+If you are an incoming freshman, international student, you are considered for all merit-based scholarships, independent of your ability to pay for tuition.
 These are usually partial scholarships given because of your grades and standardized test results (ACT/SAT) and range from $10,000 to $32,000 per year.
 The majority of merit scholarships are renewable for 4 years (or 5 years for architecture students), provided the student maintains good standing with the university, a full-time course load, and a designated minimum GPA.
 If you are a transfer student, or a graduate student, please check with your specific departments or financial aid advisors.

 Tulane University also offers four additional merit scholarships that have their own application and require supplemental materials.
 They are categorized as followed: full-tuition, total-cost and partial scholarships.
 Please click on each link to find out more about these scholarships and how to apply.